Chemical Engineering (CHEM ENG)

 CHEM ENG 3101 Fundamentals of Transport in Chemical and Biochemical Engineering (LEC 4.0)

 This course covers the fundamentals of momentum, energy, and mass transport.
 Phenomenological mechanisms of molecular transport, fluid static, analysis of a fluid in motion laminar and turbulent flow are covered.
 The general differential equations for momentum, energy and mass transfer are presented and solved for a variety of chemical engineering problems.
-Prerequisites: A grade of "C" or better in Math 3304 and Chem Eng 2110.
+Prerequisites: A grade of "C" or better in Math 2222, Math 3304 and Chem Eng 2110.

 CHEM ENG 3111 Numerical Computing in Chemical and Biochemical Engineering (LEC 3.0)

 Students will add to their programming skills by exploring numerical computational techniques for solving and analyzing algebraic and calculus-based equations and systems of equations that describe chemical engineering processes.
-Prerequisites: A grade of "C" or better in Math 3304.
+Prerequisites: A grade of "C" or better in Math 2222 and Math 3304.
 Comp Sci 1500, or both Comp Sci 1570 and Comp Sci 1580, or both Comp Sci 1971 and Comp Sci 1981, or both Comp Sci 1972 and Comp Sci 1982; preceded or accompanied by Chem Eng 2100.

 CHEM ENG 3120 Chemical Engineering Thermodynamics II (LEC 3.0)